Feedback Capacity over Networks: The Model

+We refer to \cite{xie-guo2000} for a thorough explanation of this quasi-norm and the resulting function space $\mathpzc{F}$.
 Define as a subspace in $\mathpzc{F}$ consisting of functions bounded by $L>0$ under quasi-norm $\|\cdot\|_{\rm q}$.
 Functions in $\mathpzc{F}_{L}$ can certainly be discontinuous, but they are closely related to Lipschitz continuous functions.
 The following lemma holds, whose proof can be found in \cite{xie-guo2000}. \begin{lemma} Let $\|f\|_{\rm q}\leq L$.
 Then for any $\eta>0$, there exists $c\geq 0$ such that \end{lemma}